frnklnchng/grouple/README.md

 - [ ] Create a backend with working login and signup
 - [ ] Get the oauth working for reddit

-## Group Mmebers and Work Breakdown
+## Group Memebers and Work Breakdown
 Donguk Kim, Franklin Chang, Kevin Choy, Jason Wong

 Donguk Kim's primary responsibilities will be: